xanderstevenson/xanderstevenson.github.io/README.md

 - [ciscolodex](https://github.com/xanderstevenson/ciscolodex) - a  offline tool written in Python and Tkinter which I used to provide basic answers to customer inquiries regarding DevNet, specifically the DevNet Associate Fundamentals Course.

+- [predictionary]() - This app, written in Python and with a Jupyter Notebook, prompts for a first name and uses that, along with your IP address and other info to guess your actual sex, age, and location.

 <br>